-Don’t end up in spam, or worse, trigger your company to become blacklisted from a publisher.
-Learn how to write follow ups that will gain the attention of your prospect and even better, result in coverage.
+Don’t end up in spam, or worse, trigger your company to become blacklisted.
+Learn how to write follow ups that will gain the attention of your prospect and even better, result in coverage and sales.

 We’ve all been there.
 You open your email inbox in the morning to find a few pesky unopened follow ups for an offer that doesn’t relate to you.

 Maybe you ignore them (again), or you’ve had enough and forward them to your spam folder.

 For that reason, it can seem aggressive to send follow ups when you’re on the other side of the email.
 However, remind yourself that smart prospecting along with a personalized pitch always warrants a follow up.

 I can attest to the importance of following up — in fact, within the past quarter, my campaign’s success rate increased by 25% as a result of following up once per prospect.
 Let’s explore how to increase your chances of gaining coverage through sending effective follow ups.